NLeSC/software.esciencecenter.nl/_person/p.bos.md

 - /software/xtas
 website: http://egpbos.nl
 ---
-Patrick has studied astronomy and philosophy and is finishing his PhD in cosmology at the Kapteyn Astronomical Institute of the University of Groningen.
+Patrick has studied astronomy and philosophy and has a PhD in cosmology from the Kapteyn Astronomical Institute of the University of Groningen.
 Patrick has worked on theoretical and observational problems in cosmology and extragalactic astronomy and has always taken a strongly computational approach.

 As an undergrad he used automated galaxy detection codes and the Astro-WISE database and later on focused on N-body simulations and structural analysis/visualization thereof.
 During his PhD, Patrick developed a Bayesian framework for inverting gravity to reconstruct the (ensemble of possible) initial conditions of the universe.